elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 Ordering and scaling of clusters is currently a manual process involving contact with either our sales department or our support.
 This is a known limitation, but may change in the future.

+Since Elastx Private Kubernetes 2.0 we offer auto scaling of workload nodes.
+This is based on resource requests meaning it relies on setting realistc requests on your workload.
+All configuration is currently a manual process involving contact with either our sales department or our support.

+### Optional features

+Prior to Kubernetes relase 1.26 we offered NGINX Ingress Controller and cert-manager as optional features.

+If you have an Ingress or certmanager installed by Elastx prior to Kubernetes 1.26 you need to manually upgrade them starting from the Kubernetes 1.26 release.
+In order to do this you can follow the [instruction here:](https://docs.elastx.com/ingress-and-certmanager-guide)

+If you are ordering a new Kubernetes cluster you need to install an ingress and certmanager on your own behalf.
+We have however created a guide on how to install Nginx Ingress Controller and cert-manager.
+We will also maintain upgrade instructions comming out with new relases over time.
+If you instead wish to use your own ingress contoller you can simply ignore this part.